secure-software-engineering/PointerBench/AliasBenchmark/README.md

 		mayAlias and mustAlias give the access paths which alias to "a.f" through the referenced allocation site notMayAlias and notMustAlias give all access paths of the program that do not alias to "a.f" through the referenced allocation site.
 		Together, the alias and notAlias information is the full set of variables in the scope of the current method.
 This is particularly useful for a full alias analysis test.
-TODO: Must information can be derived from may information?